 “The most meaningful aspect of my time with DPI was gaining a deeper understanding of how the division operates and interacts with Public School Units (PSUs)...
 Seeing the positive relationship the Exceptional Children (EC) division has with individuals at the county level and their willingness to help counties was great to experience.”

 “Getting to know the people here and hearing their advice has helped me monumentally.
 I could not have asked for better people to help me out during my first internship.
 I have also learned how to operate in a professional environment.”

 To apply, complete the Online Internship Application Form.
 Resumes or other correspondence without an application will not be considered.
 Interested applicants are encouraged to apply early.
-Internship applications will be reviewed as they are received, and applicants may be contacted for further information or to set up interviews until all available positions are filled.
+Internship applications will be reviewed by leaders across the department, and successful applicants may be contacted for further information or to set up interviews until all available positions are filled.

 Dates, Times, and Deadlines

-Internships are available for Summer 2023 with dates between May 15, 2023 and August 11, 2023.
+Internships are available for Summer 2024 with dates between May 13, 2024 and August 9, 2024.
 All internships are paid, with graduate students earning $20.00 per hour and undergraduate students earning $18.00 per hour.
-Length of specific internship opportunities may vary from 10-12 weeks.
-Interns are asked to commit a minimum of 20 and no more than 35 hours per week.
+Length of specific internship opportunities may vary from 5-12 weeks.
+Interns are asked to commit a minimum of 20 and up to 35 hours per week.
 Available hours may vary depending on the specific requirements of the appointment.
-Typical office hours are Monday-Friday from 8:00 a.m. until 5:00 p.m.
+Typical office hours are Monday-Friday from 8:00 a.m. until 5:00 p.m, although individual schedules will be set between the intern and their supervisor.
 Interested applicants should provide their full range of availability in their application.